telepath9000/elf-packer/README.md

 # elf-packer

+NOTE: In it's current stat this application does not work on current kernel versions.

 elf64 packer application

 Produces a copy of an elf64 with an encrypted text section.
 Self decrypts when it runs.